What we treat

 Interested in trying hair loss treatment?
 We've got you.

-At MANUAL, we create personalised, science-backed plans to stop hair loss and drive regrowth.
+At Voy, we create personalised, science-backed plans to stop hair loss and drive regrowth.
 Our clinicians can prescribe finasteride, dutasteride, minoxidil, or a combination based on your individual needs.

 Take our quiz to get started.